wolframarnold/chromotype/README.md

 ### Why not some other cloud service?

-If you've been taking photos regularly for a couple years, you'll have tens to hundreds of gigabytes of photos already.
+If you've been taking photos regularly for a couple years, you'll have tens to hundreds of /gigabytes/ of photos already.
 It would take weeks or months to upload all of your photos and movies to the cloud.
 Desktop applications like iPhoto and Picasa just don't scale to libraries with that many assets.